petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 #### /var/log/cloud-init.log

 By default, all cloud-init events with a priority of debug or higher, are written to `/var/log/cloud-init.log`.
-This provides verbose logs of every event that occurred during cloud-init initialization.
+This log provides verbose logs of every event that occurred during cloud-init initialization.

 For example: